NativeScript/firebase/packages/firebase-auth/README.md

 #### Facebook

-Before getting started setup your [Facebook Developer App](https://developers.facebook.com/apps/) and follow the setup process to enable Facebook Login.
+Before getting started, set up your [Facebook Developer App](https://developers.facebook.com/apps/) and follow the setup process to enable Facebook Login.

 Ensure the "Facebook" sign-in provider is enabled on the [Firebase Console](https://console.firebase.google.com/u/0/project/_/authentication/providers). with the Facebook App ID and Secret set.